 Average zander have a length of about 15-30”, while their maximum length is a stunning 42”.

-Similarly to length, the species’ weight also differs substantially, with the zander taking home the heavy weight championship.
+Similar to length, the species’ weight also differs substantially, with the zander taking home the heavyweight championship.

 The most obvious difference between these two fish species is their geographical distribution, as there is literally an entire ocean between them!

 The zander is almost exclusively found in Europe, the UK, and western Eurasia.
 It is not native to North America and cannot be found in US or Canadian waters, except for Spiritwood Lake in North Dakota, where it was stocked back in 1989.

 Walleye can on the contrary only be found in North America and one has yet to hear of an “eye occurrence” in European waters.